The Essentials Of Custom Challenge Coins

 Designing a challenge coin is one thing, but producing a quality coin is entirely different.
 Challenge coins are typically made by making a custom mold and die striking the mold onto brass or steel.
 The edges are cut, and then the entire design is plated with metal, while the fine details are often laser engraved.

 It's a complex process that takes a lot of machinery and materials.
-However, modern computer-controlled machines have made the process much easier and less time-consuming.
+Modern computer-controlled machines have made the process much easier and less time-consuming.
 If you want to create custom challenge coins for your business or organization, you are in luck.
 It's possible to produce top-quality custom challenge coins online, and it's easy!
 It's a quick, straightforward process, and you do not have to order thousands of coins to get a great price.

 How to Create Custom Challenge Coins